Yelp/Tron/docs/man_tronfig.rst

     Current date in YYYY-MM-DD format.
 Supports simple arithmetic of the form
     %(shortdate+6)s, %(shortdate-2)s, etc.

+name
+    Name of the job or service

 actionname
-    Name of the action as specified in the config file
+    Name of the action

 runid
-    Run ID (e.g. sample_job.23)
+    Run ID of the job or service (e.g. sample_job.23)

 node
     Hostname of the node the action is being run on